PawseySC/container-workflows/_episodes/01-docker-intro.md

 > docker ps -a
 ```

-The `-a` flag prints all containers (those currently running and any stopped containers)
+The `-a` (or `--all`) flag prints all containers, i.e. those currently running and any stopped containers.

 Similarly, you can list all docker images you have with